 - Download the Student Complaints Procedure (PDF)

-- Download the stage 2 Formal Complaints Form (DOC) and (PDF)
+- Download the stage 2 Formal Complaints Form (Word Doc.) and (PDF)

-- Download the stage 3 Appeal Against the Formal Complaint Decision form (DOC)
+- Download the stage 3 Appeal Against the Formal Complaint Decision form (Word Doc.)

 - Download our Guidance on making a formal complaint (PDF)

 Download our Student Complaints Procedure for FCA regulated activities (PDF).
 This procedure applies only to these specific areas: